CiscoDevNet/Hyperflex-Hypercheck/ReadMe.txt

       python HXTool.py detail
 6) Enter the HX root password.
 7) Enter the ESXi root password.
-8) Script will display the result on the console and also creates each node report(HX Report 10.X.X.79.txt) and main report txt file(HX Tool Main Report.txt) in the HX_Report_<timestamp> folder.
+8) Script will display the result on the console and also creates main report txt file(HX Tool Main Report.txt) in the HX_Report_<timestamp> directory.

 Test Details:
 Detail info of the test are available in the file(TestInfo.txt).